Coelospermum reticulatum

 Coelospermum reticulatum, commonly known as medicine bush, is a species of flowering plant in the family Rubiaceae native to New Guinea, the Northern Territory, and Queensland.
 Its natural habitat is dry rainforest and wetter Eucalyptus woodland.
-It was originially described as Pogonolobus reticulatus in 1858, before being transferred to its current name in 1867.
+It was originally described as Pogonolobus reticulatus in 1858, before being transferred to its current name in 1867.
 The plant is an important source of dye for Aboriginal people.